ASR-project/Multilingual-PR/README.md

 ### Data processing part

+**Goal:** Create a script that takes as input
+- the language
+- the model type
+- the split
+And push it to wandb as an artifact

 - [ ] Explore the dataset on Mozilla common voices
 - [ ] Understand how phoible works
 - [ ] Get the features from a pre-trained model on HuggingFace on the retrieved dataset